open-feature/open-feature-operator/docs/flagd_configuration.md

 ## Configuration Merging

-When multiple `FlagdConfigurations` are passed the configurations are merged, the latest `CR` will take precedence over the first, with any configuration from the deprecated `FlagDSpec` field of the `FeatureFlagConfiguration` CRD taking the lowest priority.
+When multiple `FlagdConfigurations` are passed the configurations are merged, the last `CR` will take precedence over the first, with any configuration from the deprecated `FlagDSpec` field of the `FeatureFlagConfiguration` CRD taking the lowest priority.
 An example of this behavior can be found below:
 ```
     metadata: